komukal/crypto-tracker/README.md

 | ------------- |-------------|
 |   X-CMC_PRO_API_KEY  | d3******-****-****-****-**********0c |

+Also in the app i have used EXPO notifications

 ### Link to expo installation

 [crypto-tracker on expo](https://expo.io/@komukal/projects/crypto-tracker)

+### Known issues

+* If the app is open for a while, it starts to slow down and might possibly throw some error code.
+This has most likley something to do with the fetching data from the api many times possibly because of state changes.
+* The convert page will crash the app if you dont allow it some time to fetch the data after changing the currency
+* Notifications are a bit WIP, i have not been able to display up to date data from the API in the notification.
+I have not been able yet to find a proper solution since expo's notification package just got renewd and combines multiple packages so the documentation for the notifications are a bit contradictory.

 ### Screenshots from the Application

 ![imageonline-co-merged-image (1)](https://user-images.githubusercontent.com/23129834/118552468-aa344980-b767-11eb-88b8-888f58a182da.png)